sumberg/kex_japan_2018/report/report.md

 ### Agile development

-The term agile, meaning "to have a quick resourceful and adaptable character",[@Webster_agile] was made popular in the software development circuit by the Manifesto for Agile Software Development [@AgileManifesto].
-The manifesto describes a model that, in contrast to traditional models for software development, embraces the fact that product description and requirements will most likely change during a development process, and adapts accordingly.
+The term agile, meaning "to have a quick resourceful and adaptable character"[@Webster_agile], was made popular in the software development circuit by the Manifesto for Agile Software Development.[@AgileManifesto] The manifesto describes a model that, in contrast to traditional models for software development, embraces the fact that product description and requirements will most likely change during a development process, and adapts accordingly.
 It encourages building projects around motivated individuals, and promotes self-organization, continuous team meetings to reflect on the work that has been done, and regularly delivering work-in-process products to the product owner.

 The agile software development model has spawned a number of frameworks to uphold the manifesto, including Extreme Programming (XP) and Scrum.
 These frameworks have helped set the standard of agile development, and has as such gained an immense foothold in the software development field.
 More recently, many universities are offering courses in the agile software development model, with research continously being done on how to effectively do so.[@AgileTeaching]

 ### Scrum

 As previously mentioned, Scrum is one of many frameworks that applies/upholds/maintains(?) the Manifesto for Agile Software Development.
-The creators Jeff Sutherland and Ken Schwaber define Scrum as the following:[@ScrumGuide, p.
-3]
+The creators Jeff Sutherland and Ken Schwaber define Scrum as the following[@ScrumGuide, p.
+3]:

 > _"Scrum (n): A framework within which people can address
 > complex adaptive problems, while productively and creatively